kwobny/Old-Robotics-Repo/README.md

 In the turning scenario, find a way to find displacement, accounting for the rotation.
 Do this because there could be a forward lintrans component, while having a non-forward displacement.

 Make a system for getting the **distance** traveled in the x and y direction, alongside the total distance.

+Make sure that saveDistances only executes when at least one wheel travels enough distance.

 New method for syncing distance:
 1. In every sync motor command, call the sync distance function, as long as the number of ticks traveled by at least one wheel exceeds a threshold value.